 Occupation/education: Marblehead High School, bachelor of science from New Hampshire, K-12 physical Education and health teacher.
 Master’s of education from Boston University in health education.

 National Board Teacher Certification – Early – Middle Childhood Physical Education

 I am a retired teacher having taught for 38 years.
 I began my career in Marblehead and then moved on to teach for the Manchester Essex Regional School District.
 While teaching for MERSD, I was the Wellness Curriculum Coordinator, mentor trainer, Crisis Committee Member, chair of the Health Advisory Committee and specialist team leader

 Appointed positions and/or elected offices: Marblehead Recreation and Parks Commission 2000-2023

 What should be the Rec and Parks Commission’s top five goals in the years ahead?

-The commission has been accused of not being responsive enough recently, particularly to the hundreds of pickle ballers in town.
+The Commission has been accused of not being responsive enough recently, particularly to the hundreds of pickle ballers in town.
 What’s your reaction to that?
 What would you do to increase the commission’s responsiveness?
-I empathize with both pickleball participants and residents who live next to the courts.
-The Commission is responsive.
-When seeking to understand all perspectives and finding the best solution, it takes time and a high level of collaboration.
-Due diligence is important — we are stewards of the entire community and must balance all interests, financial implications, and maximize overall community benefit and enjoyment.

 Now that Town Meeting passed an article urging town boards and commissions to be more accessible and transparent, do you support holding hybrid meetings?